 - Twos talk about choices, decisions, options, and balance.

 - Threes talk about the fruition or results of our choices as represented by the two.

 - Fours are about stability, the situation being stable or even stuck.
 Four is a foundational number.

-- Fives always represent change that comes from the stuckness of Four.
+- Fives always represent the change that comes from the stability of Four.
 Fives are often quite difficult and chaotic unless we are equipped and ready for change.